Updated Summer 2021

-We will look at my top picks for the best healthy spring mattresses (no latex or polyurethane) with price comparison (2020), all wool mattresses and other futons, and why I don’t use natural latex.
+We will look at my top picks for the best healthy spring mattresses (no latex or polyurethane) with price comparison (2021), all wool mattresses, and other futons, and why I don’t use natural latex.

-This also includes a look at more unusual options for those who don’t do well with any of those main categories, or who just want something simple.
+The article includes a look at more unusual options for those who don’t do well with any of those main materials, or who just want something simple.

 Sofas and Furniture can now be found here.